StanTraykov/dumbarb/README.md

                   # Suggested values: 0        (if relying on engine buffer)
                   #                   0.050000 ( 50ms).
                   #                   0.500000 (500ms).
-                  # Set this to -1 to disable time system checking.
+                  # Set this to -1 to disable time checking.
                   # Note: There may be a default time buffer setting in the
                   # engine as well.